paulober/MicroPico/README.md

 To connect to your board, use the `Global settings` command to go to the extensions settings.

-If you want to synchronize a subfolder of your project instead of the entire project, enter the name of the subfolder in the 'sync folder' field.
+If you want to synchronize a subfolder of your project instead of the entire project, enter the name of the subfolder in the `sync_folder` field.

 Please refer to [Settings](settings.md) for a list of all the settings.